Screen printing

 1. Plate preparationgelli plateis an elastic and slightly sticky plate.
 Paint or pigment is applied to it.

-2. Image creation– patterns can be made on the paint with various tools (e.g., brushes, spatulas, textured paper, stencils).
+2. Creating an image– patterns can be made on the color using various tools (e.g., brushes, spatulas, texture paper, stencils).

-3. Paint transfer– the printable material is pressed onto the plate and lightly pressed to transfer the pigment.
+3. Transfer of paint– the printable material is pressed onto the plate and lightly pressed so that the pigment transfers over.

-• Suitablefor quick and creative work, also for beginners.
+• Suitablefor fast and creative workalso for beginners.

-• Various paints can be used: acrylic, gouache, ink.
+• Different colors can be used: acrylic, gouache, ink.

-It is also possible to make the gel plate yourself at home using gelatin and glycerin.
-A homemade gel plate is not as durable (sharp objects are especially dangerous), but it works.
+It is also possible to make a gel plate at home using gelatin and glycerin.
+A homemade gel plate is not as durable (sharp objects are especially dangerous), but it gets the job done.
 The paintings below were created using a homemade gel plate.

 Monotype series “Silence”